Division of Cook

-The Division of Cook is an Australian electoral division in the State of New South Wales.
+The Division of Cook is an Australian electoral division in the state of New South Wales.
+It is in Southern Sydney south-southwest of Botany Bay, stretching from Kirrawee to Kurnell, also encompassing Sans Souci to the north.

+Since 2024 its MP has been Simon Kennedy of the Liberal Party.
+From 2007 to 2024 the seat was held by Scott Morrison, who served as Prime Minister of Australia from 2018 to 2022.

 History

 Cook was created in 1969, mostly out of the Liberal-leaning areas of neighbouring Hughes.
 It was thus a natural choice for that seat's one-term Liberal member, Don Dobie, to transfer after the creation of Cook erased his majority in Hughes.
-The division was named in honour of James Cook, who mapped the east coast of Australia in 1770.
-In 2006, the Australian Electoral Commission's Redistribution Committee for New South Wales proposed that the division be jointly named for Joseph Cook, the sixth Prime Minister of Australia from 1913 to 1914.
-However as of 2022 no such action has been taken, and therefore Joseph Cook remains the only eligible Prime Minister who does not have a federal electorate named after him.
+The division was originally named in honour of James Cook, who mapped the east coast of Australia in 1770.
+In 2006, the Australian Electoral Commission's Redistribution Committee for New South Wales proposed that the division be jointly named for Joseph Cook, Prime Minister of Australia from 1913 to 1914, but this did not eventuate at the time.
+In 2024, the namesake was finally altered to be joint between both men, to give recognition to Joseph Cook and have a division named after him like other former Prime Ministers.

 For most of the first quarter-century of its existence, Cook was a marginal to fairly safe Liberal seat; it has been in Liberal hands for all but two terms.
 The Liberal majority ballooned with the party's national landslide victory at the 1996 general election, and since then Cook has been a "blue ribbon" safe seat for the Liberal Party.
 As of the 2019 federal election, it is the safest metropolitan Coalition seat, with a 19-point swing needed for Labor to win it.

-The most prominent members were Dobie, who held the seat from its 1969 creation until his retirement in 1996 (with a brief break from 1972 to 1975); Bruce Baird, a former Deputy Leader of the Liberal Party of New South Wales before his move into Federal politics; and the current member, Scott Morrison MP, former Prime Minister of Australia 2018-2022.
+The most prominent members were Dobie, who held the seat from its 1969 creation until his retirement in 1996 (with a brief break from 1972 to 1975); Bruce Baird, a former Deputy Leader of the Liberal Party of New South Wales before his move into federal politics; and Scott Morrison, former Prime Minister of Australia, 2018–2022.

 In 2007, following news of Baird's impending retirement, the seat attracted significant media attention, thanks to the controversial preselection of Liberal candidate Michael Towke.
 Allegations surfaced to the effect that Towke had engaged in branch-stacking and had embellished his curriculum vitae; although these allegations were subsequently proven false, the damage was done.
 In August 2007, Towke was disendorsed as the Liberal candidate and was replaced with Morrison, a former director of the New South Wales Liberal Party.
-Morrison won the seat at the election and is the current sitting member.
+Morrison won the seat at the election while suffering a swing of six percent, the only time since 1996 that the Liberals' hold on it has been remotely threatened.
+However, he still won enough primary votes to retain the seat outright.